-This section makes up the rest of Lesson 9, in the form of an integrated project that has students construct a working web gallery, from importing the images to uploading the tested gallery to a server.
+This section makes up the rest of Lesson 10, in the form of an integrated project that has students construct a working web gallery, from importing the images to uploading the tested gallery to a server.
 The success of this project will not be affected to any great extent by the lack of internet connection in class; students will still be able to create and edit their gallery and see it working in a browser preview.

 The projects and exercises in this lesson detail practical, step-by-step techniques that are well illustrated and explained and quite easy to follow.
 For teaching opportunities, look for those dialog box options, menu commands, tool settings, and background concepts that are not specifically covered in each exercise.
-Pay attention to margin notes and tips, which often suggest areas that can be emphasized or elaborated.
+Pay attention to margin notes and tips, which often suggest areas that can be emphasized or elaborated. ► Tip: This lesson introduces the latest addition to the Publish Services panel: an integrated link to Behance. com.
+Behance operates quite differently from other networking / sharing sites, presenting an interesting teaching opportunity.